Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective

 \subsection{Properties of Alignment Scores $S$}

 \textbf{Definition of Text-Image Alignment Score}.
 To facilitate semantic analysis, we structured these permutations by objects and triples.
 Changing the word order affects the arrangement of objects or relations and leads to changes in syntactic dependencies and semantics.
-Let $T_{p*}$ represent any permutation of $T_a$. $T_a$ and $T_{p*}$ share the same set of objects set $V$ and set of relations $R$.
+Let $T_{p*}$ represent any permutation of $T_a$. $T_a$ and $T_{p*}$ share the same set of objects, denoted as $V$, and the same set of relations, denoted as $R$.
 The triple set $E$ in $T_a$ is a subset of $V \times R \times V$.
 Some triples in $T_{p*}$ may differ from those in $T_a$, but they have the same number of triples.
 For example, the initial triple set of $T_a$ contains \texttt{(apple, on, box)}, \texttt{(girl, touch, apple)} and \texttt{(girl, NULL, box)}.
 After swapping \texttt{box} and \texttt{apple}, the triple set of $T_{p*}$ contains \texttt{(box, on, apple)}, \texttt{(girl, touch, box)} and \texttt{(girl, NULL, apple)}.

-To calculate the fine-grained alignment scores for objects and triples, we define the alignment score $S$ between $T$ and $I$ as the sum of the object and triple alignment scores:
+We define the alignment score $S$ between $T$ and $I$ as the sum of fine-grained alignment scores for objects and triples:

-where $\left|V\right|$ is the number of objects mentioned in $T$ and $\left|E\right|$ is the number of triples mentioned in $T$.
+where $\left|V\right|$ is the number of objects in $T$ and $\left|E\right|$ is the number of triples in $T$.
 The components of the alignment score are defined as piecewise functions:

-where $w_{v_i}$ and $w_{e_j}$ are the weighted matching score for the $i$-th object and $j$-th triple.
+where $w_{v_i}$ and $w_{e_j}$ are the weighted matching scores for the $i$-th object and $j$-th triple, respectively.
 We obtain the alignment function $S$ that satisfies the constraints in Eq. \ref{eq:eq113}.
-Consequently, the alignment score of a matched text-image pair is calculated as:
+Consequently, the alignment score of a matched text-image pair is calculated as follows: